Ir directamente al contenido principal

 If you hear only crickets after sending a follow-up email, don’t get discouraged.
 Waiting for replies takes patience.

 What should you write in this type of follow-up email?
 Maybe your lead missed your past emails completely.
 Perhaps they’re on the fence about your product or service.
 With zero response, it’s impossible to know which one it is.
-That’s why it’s crucial to send your prospect a reminder of previous emails you sent and to tell them again how your product or service can help them—without sounding pushy or offended by their radio silence.
+That’s why it’s crucial to remind your prospect of previous emails you sent and to tell them again how your product or service can help them—without sounding pushy or offended by their radio silence.

 If a prospect showed interest in your product or service at one point and isn’t responding, it doesn’t necessarily mean they’re ghosting you.
 Follow up with an email that serves as a temperature check while remaining friendly and helpful.

-Email subject line: Still interested?
+Subject line: Still interested?

 Hi [Contact Name],